sapegin/washingcode-book/manuscript/110_Other_techniques.md

 expect(c1.textContent).toEqual('tacos')
 -->

-Now, there’s no question which props are different, and which are the same.
+Now, there’s no question about which props are different and which are the same.

-I’m a big fan of parallel code, and, even though the original code was already parallel, thanks to two branches of a ternary operator, now it’s easy to see the difference between branches that was buried in duplicate code before.
+I’m a big fan of parallel code, and, even though the original code was already parallel, thanks to the two branches of a ternary operator, it’s now easier to see the differences between branches that were previously buried in duplicate code.

 I> We talk more about parallel coding in [Don’t make me think](#no-thinking) chapter.

 Some people [even believe](https://www.reddit.com/r/programming/comments/2tjoc8/the_boy_scout_rule_of_coding/?rdt=48062) that we shouldn’t touch what’s working and refactoring has no business value for the product, but I fiercely disagree.
-Our job is not only do what we’re told to do by the business people but also to keep our software easy to change, so we can quickly react to new business requirements.
-This is only possible if we care about maintainability, don’t let the tech debt pile up.
+Our job is not only do what we’re told to do by the business people, but also to keep the software easy to change, so we can quickly react to new business requirements.
+This is only possible if we care about maintainability, and don’t let the tech debt pile up.

 {#testability}

 ## Write testable code

-Generally I prefer _integration or end-to-end tests_ for testing functionality because they are more resistant to code changes.
-They need to know little about the internal organization of the app, and as long as the functionality and UX are the same, they’ll continue working, even if the code was completely rewritten.
-End-to-end tests also better resemble user behavior, and makes sure a app works as a whole, not just its separate modules.
+Generally, I prefer _integration or end-to-end tests_ over unit tests for testing functionality because they are more resilient to code changes.
+They don’t need to know much about the app’s internal organization, and as long as the functionality and UX remain the same, they will continue to work, even if the code is completely rewritten.
+End-to-end tests also better resemble user behavior and make sure an app works as a whole, not just its individual modules.

-_Unit tests_ require more care because they are close to the code they are testing, so most code changes would require some test updates.
-Moving or even renaming functions would require moving tests or updating imports.
-However, unit tests are good for testing utility functions, where it could be hard to test all edge cases by testing the whole app.
-Unit tests are also much faster than end-to-end test, and we can run them in watch mode and have an immediate feedback to every code change.
+_Unit tests_ require more care because they are closely tied to the code they test, so most code changes would require updating the tests.
+Moving or renaming functions would require moving tests or updating imports.
+However, unit tests are better for testing utility functions, where it could be hard to test all edge cases by testing the whole app.
+Unit tests are also much faster than end-to-end tests, and we can run them in watch mode to receive an immediate feedback for every code change.

-I> I have a big series of articles on my blog on [best practices of frontend testing](https://sapegin.me/blog/react-testing-1-best-practices/).
+I> I wrote a big series of articles on the [best practices of frontend testing](https://sapegin.me/blog/react-testing-1-best-practices/).

-Here are the qualities that make functions testable:
+Here are the qualities that make a function testable:

 - **Deterministic**: given a certain input, a function should always return the same result.
-This makes such function predictable, we can write test cases for various input and be sure that the results will be always the same.
+This makes such a function predictable, allowing us to write test cases for various inputs and be confident that the results will always be the same.
-- **Has no side effects:** a function doesn’t change anything outside its code, and the only way it may affect its outer scope is via its return value.
+- **No side effects:** a function doesn’t change anything outside its scope; the only way it may affect its outer scope is through its return value.
-- **Responsible for one thing:** it’s easier to test all possible scenarios of a function when it doesn’t do too much.
+- **Single responsibility:** it’s easier to test all possible scenarios and edge cases of a function when it doesn’t do too much.
-- **Doesn’t control presentation, only logic:** it’s easier to test raw data (number, arrays, objects, an so on) than its presentation (strings, HTML, and so on).
-Also, the presentation usually changes more often than logic, which means we’d have to update our tests more often if we were testing presentation.
+- **Logic and presentation are separated:** it’s easier to test raw data, such as numbers, arrays, or objects, than its presentation, such as HTML.
+Also, presentation usually changes more often than logic, meaning we’d have to update our tests more often if they were testing the presentation.

-To summarize: it’s easier to test small pure functions.
+In summary, it’s easier to test small, pure functions.
 I don’t always follow these principles because I write unit tests only when I need to test some complex logic.
-In such cases, these principles make testing simpler and test more resilient to further code changes.
+In such cases, these principles simplify testing and make tests more resilient to future code changes.

-I> A _pure function_ is a function that always returns the same value if we pass the same arguments (meaning it doesn’t depend on any non-deterministic values like dates or random numbers, on any non-constant value outside the function, or on the function’s internal state), and doesn’t have side effects (meaning it doesn’t change any external variables, update the database, send network requests, and so on).
+I> A _pure function_ is a function that always returns the same value when given the same arguments (meaning it doesn’t depend on any non-deterministic value like dates or random numbers, any non-constant value outside the function, or the function’s internal state) and has no side effects (meaning it doesn’t change any external variables, update the database, send network requests, and so on).

 Let’s look at an example: